-ESRM honors students are still required to complete a 10-credit senior capstone, which can be done in one of three ways: A senior project, a senior research thesis or the restoration ecology capstone.
+ESRM students that are required or who choose to complete a 10-credit senior capstone can do so in one of three ways: A senior project, a senior research thesis or the restoration ecology capstone.
 Faculty advisors oversee the research and projects, and students present their work to the general public.
 Further details about requirements and registration for students needing to complete capstones can be found on the ESRM Capstone Guidelines page or on the ESRM Capstone Form.
 For help with capstone project funding, use the Capstone Award Form.

 The Campus Sustainability Fund also offers grants for up to $1,000 anytime throughout the year through a streamlined application process, with just a two-week week approval turnaround.
 Poster printing services are available on campus.
 UW Poster Printing can be found nearby in the Health Sciences building.
 Assistance from UW Creative Communications is also available.
 Questions?
 Email or stop by Student and Academic Services, Anderson 116.

 Does any ESRM class count toward the required 45 ESRM credits?

 No, in the new requirements, students will need at least 25 credits at the 400 level or above.